davidclough/node/_documents/javascript-guide/javascript-guide.md

 As explained above, JavaScript only allows variables to be declared at the level of the containing function (if we dismiss global scope).

-It also has a nasty feature called `hoisting` which means that, although you can also declare variables (with the `var` keyword) at the point where they are first used, those declarations are moved at runtime to the top of the closest parent function that contains them.
-This means that, although JavaScript lets you declare variables at their first point of use and within non-function blocks, you should not be deceived into thinking you achieved any form of encapsulation.
+It also has a nasty feature called `hoisting` which means that, although you can declare variables (with the `var` keyword) at the point where they are first used, those declarations are moved at runtime to the top of the closest parent function that contains them.
+In reality, the position of the declarations is not _actually_ being moved but some sort of memory allocation process takes place.
+It means that, although JavaScript lets you declare variables at their first point of use and within non-function blocks, you should not be deceived into thinking you achieved any form of encapsulation.
 The only way to achieve this would be to introduce nested functions.

-Note that, if you declare a variable and assign a value to it, the variable declaration will be hoisted at runtime but the assignment will remain where it is.
+> Note that, if you declare a variable and assign a value to it, the variable declaration will be hoisted at runtime but the assignment will remain where it is.

+This example uses strict mode to highlight that the variable `x` really does exist before the first `console.log()` (if you comment the `var` declaration out you will get an error).

+	(function () {
+		"use strict";

+		console.log(x);			// undefined

+		var x = 66;

+		console.log(x);			// 66
+	}());

+> Note: For the reasons explained above it is universally recommended that you depart from the C# mentality and declare all your variables and nested functions (not methods) at the start of the immediate parent function.

 With functions also being variables, hoisting also applies to functions.

-> Note: For these reasons it is universally recommended that you depart from the C# mentality and declare all your variables and nested functions (not methods) at the start of the immediate parent function.
+However, there is a subtle difference between using function declarations and function expressions.

+With **function declaration syntax** (`function myFunc() { ... }`) both the declaration of `myFunc` and the function assigned to it will be hoisted.

+	function function1() {
+  		// Although function2 is defined later, hoisting will ensure that it is
+    	// ready to call at this point anyway. function2();
+	};

+	function1();

+	function function2() {
+		console.log("Hello from function2");
+	};

+With **function expression syntax** (`var myFunc = function () { ... };`) only the declaration of `myFunc` will be hoisted to the top of the containing function.
+The creation of the function that is assigned to the variable will occur at exactly the same point in the code where programmer has defined it.
+If the `myFunc` is called before the definition it will have a value of `undefined` and the call will not work.

+	var function1 = function () {
+    	// Here function2 exists but nothing has been assigned to it.
+    	// An exception complaining that function2 is not a function occurs. function2();
+	};

+	function1();

+	var function2 = function () {
+		console.log("Hello from function2");
+	};

+Function declaration syntax is certainly more forgiving as it does allow us to worry less about the order in which we declare our functions.
+However, be careful about relying on this.
+In a somewhat primitive language like ES5 it is still better to physically organise your code such that things are declared and functions are explicitly defined before they are referenced.

 > Avoiding writing code based on your expert knowledge of hoisting will avoid confusing less experience JavaScript programmers and, as will be seen in the next section, will make your code clearer.

-TODO: Subtle difference between function declarations and function expressions.
-Include in sample but point reader to further down.

-CODE SAMPLES: declaration, type changing (all samples in the one code block initially).
-Also do function examples.
+You can see recommended coding styles related to this issue later in <a href="#style-declarations">Declarations</a>.

+#### ES2015 Onwards

-> NOTE: In later versions of JavaScript the `let` keyword is introduced as an improved alternative to `var`.
+In later versions of JavaScript the `let` keyword is introduced as an improved alternative to `var`.
 This has main effects.
 The first is to prevent hoisting. `let` will also ensure that the variable is scoped to the containing `block`, rather than the containing function, and cannot be referenced before it has been declared.
 This is more like the behaviour you would expect in most C-based languages.

-> NOTE: Later versions of JavaScript also introduce the `const` keyword which is similar to `let` but also ensures that a variable's value must be set in the declaration and cannot be modified later.
+Later versions of JavaScript also introduce the `const` keyword which is similar to `let` but also ensures that a variable's value must be set in the declaration and cannot be modified later.
 This does _not_ mean that its value has to be set to a literal, e.g. 3.14 - it can still be the result of an expression.

-You can see recommended coding styles related to this issue later in <a href="#style-declarations">Declarations</a>.

 ### <a name="language-sequential"></a>Top-down Evaluation
 #### Variables
 JavaScript is run using `top-down evaluation`.
 Put simply, variables must have been declared before they are used.

-TO MOVE (to function section): Whilst the above statement is true you have to bear in mind the effects of hoisting.
-In particular functions which have been declared below where they are called, using `function declaration syntax`, will still work because hoisting moves both the declaration of the function variable and its assignment to the top of the nearest parent function.
-Whilst this may look highly convenient it can lead to sloppiness.
+The above is certainly true in strict mode.
+If you are not using strict mode the rules are more relaxed but you may end up with some "hard to detect" errors.

-WRITE YOUR CODE WITH THE INTENTION OF IT BEING EVALUATED LIKE THIS, do not rely on hoisting tricks to "make your life easier".
+Write your code with the intention of it being evaluated like this.
+Do not rely on hoisting tricks to "make your life easier".

-> Note that although functions need to be declared before they are called execution order will not affect methods, i.e. properties of objects that are functions, unless they are called as part of the construction process.

-> You should stick with the idea of declaring functions before they are called.
-Using function expression syntax helps...
+> It is safest to stick with the idea of physically declaring functions before they are called.
+Using function expression syntax helps as, although the function variable declaration may end up being hoisted, its initialisation will remain in the same location and you should see that the function is undefined if you try to use it before you have initialised it.

 > If you are not using `strict mode` ([more](#style-strict-mode) about this later) the runtime will implicitly create the variable for you, a situation can cause "hard to find" errors and which sensible people want to avoid.